thegworld/gtx-browser/docs/windows_build_instructions.md

-# Checking out and Building Chromium for Windows
+# Checking out and Building GTx Browser for Windows

 There are instructions for other platforms linked from the [get the code](get_the_code.md) page.